VAT basics for Swedish freelancers in 2026

 VAT, or moms as everyone in Sweden calls it, is one of those things nobody explains before you start freelancing.
 Then your first invoice is due and you have to figure out whether to add 25 percent on top, and whether Skatteverket expects to hear from you.

 The rules are simpler than they look.
-This guide covers the parts that actually matter for a freelancer or sole trader (enskild firma): when registration is required, which rate to charge, and what you can claim back.
+This guide covers registration, VAT rates, and deductions for a freelancer or sole trader (enskild firma).

 Not always.
 Sweden has a VAT exemption for small businesses: if your taxable turnover stays under 120,000 kr in a 12-month period, you are exempt by default.
 You skip VAT registration, you do not add moms to your invoices, and you file no VAT returns.